MicrosoftDocs/azure-docs/articles/machine-learning/how-to-use-batch-endpoint.md

 # Customer intent: As an ML engineer or data scientist, I want to create an endpoint to host my models for batch scoring, so that I can use the same endpoint continuously for different large datasets on-demand or on-schedule.
 ---

-# Use Batch Endpoints (preview) for batch scoring
+# Use batch endpoints (preview) for batch scoring

-In this article, you learn how to use Batch Endpoints (preview) to run batch scoring.
+In this article, you learn how to use batch endpoints (preview) to do batch scoring.
 Batch endpoints simplify the process of hosting your models for batch scoring, so you can focus on machine learning, not infrastructure.
-After you create a batch endpoint, you can use trigger batch scoring jobs with the Azure CLI or from any platform using an HTTP library and the REST API.
+After you create a batch endpoint, you can trigger batch scoring jobs with the Azure CLI or from any platform using an HTTP library and the REST API.

 In this article, you learn to do the following tasks:

 > [!div class="checklist"]
-> * Create a batch endpoint with no-code experience for MLflow model
+> * Create a batch endpoint with a no-code experience for MLflow model
 > * Check a batch endpoint detail
 > * Start a batch scoring job using CLI
 > * Monitor batch scoring job execution progress and check scoring results